gebnetwork/DAICO/whitepaper/gebnetwork-whitepaper-en.md

 <p>We believe that DAICO's fund management scheme will provide investors with an unprecedented safety, transparency and control to promote sound and healthy development of the project.</p>

 ### 4.6.
 GEB Investment Fund
-<p>After GEB DAICO is completed, the GEB Foundation will establish a GEB investment fund specifically for investing and incubating companies and DAOs within the GEB Ecosystem, from 30% of the funds raised and the 300 million GEB Tokens of the foundation, respectively.
+<p>After GEB Network's fundraising work is completed, the GEB Foundation will establish a GEB investment fund specifically for investing and incubating companies and DAOs within the GEB Ecosystem, from 30% of the funds raised and the 300 million GEB Tokens of the foundation, respectively.
 The direction of investment includes blockchain underlying technologies, blockchain protocols and applications, and GEB protocol extensions.
 The GEB investment fund is directly managed by the GEB DAO Committee, accompanied with a professional investment research team and post-investment management team.
 20% to 50% of the fund income will be used to repurchase and destroy the GEB Token circulating on the market (the size of the repurchasing will be determined according to the GEB Token price), and the residual income will be used for continuous rolling investment.</p>

 <br /><br />
 ## 5. GEB Protocol Ecology